 Foods to avoid

-The following foods can increase inflammation in some people:
+The following foods have been known to increase inflammation in some people:

-- processed meat, such as hot dogs and sausage
+- processed meat, like hot dogs and sausage

-If you’re trying to reduce fight inflammation, try to reduce your intake of these foods.
+If you’re trying to reduce chronic inflammation, your doctor may recommend you reduce your intake of these foods.
 You don’t have to completely eliminate them, but try to eat them only occasionally.
-Read more about inflammatory foods.